sav-che/TL-2/Authors/Sullivant, William Starling {std. Sull.}.md

-> [!cite] BHL link: this entry starts at [page 87](https://www.biodiversitylibrary.org/item/103683#page/97/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 87](https://www.biodiversitylibrary.org/page/33212129) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sullivant, William Starling (1803-1873), American businessman and botanist (bryologist); studied at Yale University, M.A.
-1823; afterwards in charge of the family property in Ohio; active as a surveyor and administrator as well as a private scientist. (*Sull.*).
+1823; afterwards in charge of the family property in Ohio; active as a surveyor and administrator as well as a private scientist.
+**Abbreviated name**: *Sull.*

 #### Herbarium and types